Bankfield Museum: History

 When Edward Akroyd (1810–1887) bought this building in 1838, on his engagement to Elizabeth Fearby of York, it was a much smaller eight-roomed house, built c.
 1800.
 He and his brother Henry were working for their father Jonathan Akroyd, a rich worsted mill owner, and living at Woodside Mansion in Boothtown.
 Jonathan died in 1848, and it was possibly Edward's inheritance which paid for the development of Bankfield which began around this time.
-Edward encased the 18th century building in fairfaced stone and added two loggias, a dining room, Anglican chapel and kitchens.
+Edward encased the 18th-century building in fairfaced stone and added two loggias, a dining room, Anglican chapel and kitchens.

 By 1867 Akroyd was Member of Parliament for Halifax and obliged to entertain on a grand scale.
 When the future Edward VII visited Halifax to open the town hall in 1863, the royal party ate lunch and dinner with the mayor who had more space at Manor Heath, although the prince did visit the Akroyd family business at Haley Hill Mills.
 For this reason, the 1867 wing, designed by John Bownas Atkinson of York at a cost of £20,000, was spacious and decorated to impress.
-It had a porte-cochere, saloon, drawing rooms, library and billiard room.
+It had a porte-cochère, saloon, drawing rooms, library and billiard room.
 At its busiest, the mansion had 25 servants.
-Akroyd extended his influence beyond Haley Mills and Bankfield by building Akroydon close by: a model village of gothic terraced houses, allotments, park, cooperative, stables and All Souls Church, all designed by George Gilbert Scott.
+Akroyd extended his influence beyond Haley Mills and Bankfield by building Akroydon close by: a model village of gothic terraced houses, allotments, park, cooperative, stables and All Souls’ Church, all designed by George Gilbert Scott.

 By 1887 the business was in decline and Akroyd was dying.
-He sold the building to Halifax Corporation for £6,000 and retired to St Leonards-on-Sea where he died.
+He sold the building to Halifax Corporation for £6,000 and retired to St Leonards-on-Sea in East Sussex, where he died.
 The house was immediately turned into a museum and branch library, but over time the original features were neglected, and some elements were lost; however the building was listed grade II in 1954.
 The building has now been restored as far as possible.
 Calderdale Council has done this because "Together Akroydon and Bankfield symbolise the importance of the textile industry to Victorian Britain and the central role that Halifax played in this story."
 Meanwhile 25,000 natural history specimens were transferred to Leeds City Museums in 1990 and the archaeology collections loaned to Kirklees Museums in 1979.
 A number of collections, in particular a large textile collection, were listed in 1999.